 I can’t coin myself an audiophile.
 While it’s true that I absolutely love music and will listen to anything from Dean Martin to Radiohead, deciphering between good and stellar audio quality isn’t quite my gig.

 Well, at least I didn’t think it was.

-This week, the Triad Garden Array Speakers were released.
-Leading up to this release, a mix of product managers and engineers took up shop for about a week next to my office to test these bad boys against the competition.
+, that is.
+Leading up to the launch of Garden Array, a mix of product managers and engineers took up shop for about a week next to my office to test these bad boys against the competition.
 And let me tell you something – I’ve NEVER experienced sound like I did that week.